 Katherine Bedoya joined the Center for Career Development in August 2015 as the Employer Relations Assistant.
 She brings her experience of two years in Employer Relations from her previous position at the Starr Career Development Center at Baruch College.
 Katherine received her Bachelor of Business Administration in Real Estate and Communications from Baruch College.
 She enjoys spending time with her family and friends, traveling, as well as watching TV shows and movies.

-Career Development Assistants: Neville Fleming, Kimberley Goonie, Amorita Jones, Jessica Maldonado, Josuel Reynoso
+Career Development Assistants: Neville Fleming, Kimberley Goonie, Amorita Jones, and Jessica Maldonado.

 The Center for Career Development is located in room S-342 in the 199 Chambers Street building.
 Here are directions to BMCC including several transportation options.